-J. Galusha, Academic Adviser
+D. Rigby, Academic Adviser

 There are approximately 18 colleges of veterinary science in the United States.
-Since the basic requirements are not exactly the same, the student should confer with the college of his choice.
-The following will meet the requirements for Washington State University for students who are residents of Washington, Oregon and Idaho.
+Since their basic requirements are not exactly the same, the student should confer with the college of his choice.
+The following courses will meet the basic requirements for Washington State University.